kestra-io/docs/content/blogs/serverless-data-pipelines.md

 ---

-## Modular Data Transformation with dbt
+## Modular Data Transformations with dbt

 The dbt models used in [this project](https://github.com/kestra-io/serverless/tree/main/dbt/models) are structured into three main layers: **staging**, **marts**, and **aggregations**:
 - **Staging** prepares raw data for consistent use